Any recording studio will have bags and bags and even cases of different types of audio cables, enabling them to prepare for any situation.

 I know you have a simple phone-line jack (PL jack or TS) for your instrument and probably know about your XLR male and female connector from your microphone in your home studio.

-“If you’re recording music on a acoustic guitar and without a complete medley and an actual studio, you just need your USB cable, one TS jack and your XLR connector to your interface”
+“If you’re recording music on a acoustic guitar and without a complete medley in an actual studio, you just need your USB cable, one TS jack and your XLR connector to your interface.”

 However, if you plan to expand, it’s time you learn about cables first.

 11 Connections you can find in the Recording Studio